-Planting a food plot for whitetails or turkeys without working the soil can be done, but you must choose the right crop.
-For the most part, you’ll need to use small seeds that have a planting depth of 1/2-inch or less.
+The size of the seeds must also be taken into consideration.
+For the most part, you’ll need to use small seeds that have a planting depth of ½ inch or less.
 If you aren’t working the soil to prepare a deeper seedbed, you’ll have to utilize what Mother Nature left you.
-So that means large seeds like corn, beans and peas with a planting depth of an inch or more will likely need to be passed on unless you do have an implement that will bury the seeds the appropriate depth or an awful lot of elbow grease.
+So that means large seeds like corn, beans and peas with a planting depth of an inch or more will likely need to be passed on unless you do have an implement that will bury the seeds the appropriate depth, or an awful lot of “elbow grease.”
 Instead, small seeds like clovers, brassicas, chicory, alfalfa and some cereal grains will need to be your choices.

-My two top choices would be Deer Radish for an annual and Clover Plus for a perennial.
-BioLogic’s radishes are both the best plants that I’m aware of for improving the soil, and one of the most attractive plantings I’ve ever witnessed whitetails “attack.”
-Clover Plus is easy to plant, maintain and grow, and day in and day out, it’s the most reliable crop I’ve ever planted.
+My two top choices would be Deer Radish for an annual, and Clover Plus for a perennial.
+BioLogic’s radishes are both, one of the best plants that I’m aware of for improving the soil and one of the most attractive plantings I’ve ever witnessed whitetails “attack.”
+Clover Plus is easy to plant, maintain and grow and day in and day out it’s the most reliable crop I’ve ever planted.

-As said, if you’re going to skip a major step like seedbed preparation you must make sure the rest of the procedures in the planting process are completed properly.
-Along with other details, there are three vital steps to ensuring success:
+As said, if you’re going to skip a major step like seedbed preparation you must make certain the rest of the procedures in the planting process are completed properly.
+Along with other details, there are three vital steps to ensuring success;

-- Make sure to eliminate the existing vegetation (competition).
+- Eliminate the existing vegetation (competition).
 You don’t want your crop competing with native plants for sunlight, moisture and soil nutrients.

 - Make sure your seeds make contact with the soil.
 For good germination, the seeds must be planted the appropriate depth.

 It is vital that you remove all competing vegetation.
 Plain glyphosate (Roundup) is usually the best, easiest and least expensive choice for this job.
-There were ideal conditions at the spot for whatever native plant was growing there before; you need to remove those plants and create ideal conditions for your new proposed crop.
+There were ideal conditions at the spot for whatever native plant was growing there before, now you need to remove those plants and create “ideal conditions for your new proposed crop.”
 If there is a lot of plant mass to kill and remove, some managers may plan a no-till plot a year in advance and begin killing weeds the year prior.

-Since we’re cutting a corner, I want to use every other advantage I have at my disposal.
-If I’m planting a crop that DOES NOT contain a desirable grass (like oats, wheat, corn or sorghum), I can use a selective grass herbicide like Weed Reaper.
-This clethodim based herbicide is designed to kill annual and perennial grasses without harming broadleaf food plot crops.
+Since we’re cutting a corner I want to use every other advantage I have at my disposal.
+If I’m planting a crop that DOES NOT contain a desirable grass (like oats, wheat, corn or sorghum) a selective grass herbicide like Weed Reaper can also be used.
+This clethodim-based herbicide is designed to kill annual & perennial grasses without harming my broadleaf food plot crops.
 Weed Reaper eliminates all grass competition.
 This will extend the life and productivity of the plot.
 It can be tank mixed with M.E.E.N.
-Green to increase its effectiveness, so you can foliar feed the crops you are trying to protect in addition to killing the grasses all in one application.
+Green to increase its effectiveness - so you can “foliar feed” the crops you want to protect and at the same time, kill the grasses all in one application.
 Best results will be achieved by spraying grasses when they are young and thriving so the poison is readily absorbed.
-I like this product because it already has the surfactant included, so all I have to do is mix it with water.
-It also comes in a “food plot farmer friendly” pint (one-acre size), so I don’t have to store two-and-a-half gallons of herbicide at every property I oversee.
+I like this product because it already has the surfactant included so all I have to do is mix it with water.
+It also comes in a “food plot farmer friendly” pint (one acre size) so I don’t have to store two-and-a-half gallons of herbicide at every property I oversee.

-If there is a mat of vegetation, like a layer of sod, that must be removed.
+If there is a matt of vegetation, like a layer of sod, it must be removed.
 All dead plant matter should be raked out of the plot.
-For late summer planting, there will often be tall green plants or grass growing, so you may need to mow before you spray your herbicide.
+For late summer planting there will often be tall, green plants or grass growing so you may need to mow before you spray your herbicide.
 If you mow, make sure to wait a few days before you spray the herbicide.
 Mowing will shock the plants into dormancy and you want your target plants growing robustly so they suck the poison into their root systems.
 Regardless, the dead plant residue needs to go.
 A plain garden rake and some elbow grease will work to remove it, or an ATV with a harrow type drag will cover ground much faster.
 A lawn de-thatcher pulled behind an ATV or tractor also works well for removing debris.
 The seeds need to make contact with the soil, not get caught up in the dead plant residue.

 Even if the seeds could make it through the residue to the soil and germinate, all the decaying plant material would rob nitrogen and other nutrients from your new seedlings.
-The process of breaking down dead plant matter and turning it into valuable organic matter will take precedence over the process of plant growth, so the dead plant residue must go.
+The process of breaking down dead plant matter in the soil and turning it into valuable organic matter will take precedence over the process of plant growth.
+It robs the soil of the energy that should be going to your plants.
+So the dead plant residue must go.

-The type of soil you have can also make a difference.
-The type of soil (clay through the spectrum to sand) and the weather conditions you’re experiencing will have an influence on your germ rate.
-For instance, if you have clay soil and experience a heavy rain and then an extending period of dry, hot weather, the soil may form a crust making it almost impossible to achieve good seed-to-soil contact.
+The type of soil you have can also make a difference - clay through the spectrum to sand.
+The weather conditions you’re experiencing will also have an influence on your germ rate.
+For instance, if you have clay soil and experience a heavy rain and then an extending period of dry, hot weather the soil may form a crust making it almost impossible to achieve good seed-to-soil contact.
 There are many different seed germination and growth scenarios that can play out depending upon the countless combinations of soil types and current conditions.

-Oftentimes, even if you have all the equipment necessary to plant anything, a no-till planting approach may be the best route.
-On my Ontario property, we have very rocky soil.
-It’s taken numerous years to physically pick out the rocks by hand and now we have about 24 acres that we can safely run a disk through, and we’re adding more all the time.
-When claiming new ground, until the rocks are pulled out, we employ a no-till method.
+Oftentimes even if you have “all the equipment necessary to plant anything” a no-till planting approach may be the best route.
+On my Ontario property we have very rocky soil.
+It’s taken numerous years to physically pick out the rocks by hand and now we have about 24 acres that we can safely run a disk through and we’re adding more all the time.
+When claiming new ground; however, until the rocks are pulled out we often employ a no-till method.

-Without the magic of a no-till drill, food plot farmers can still produce a decent stand with a no-till approach.
+However, without the luxury of a no-till drill, food plot farmers can still produce a decent stand without turning the soil.
 Since we’re cutting out a major action in the planting process we must ensure the other steps are executed adequately.
-No-till planting is a great method to produce a stand in a spot where the ground cannot be worked due to excessive rocks, stumps or other debris, a site where you cannot get equipment to, or for first-time farmers who don’t have the necessary equipment.
+No-till planting is a great method to produce a plot in a spot where the ground cannot be worked due to excessive rocks, stumps or other debris, a site where you cannot get equipment to, or for first time farmers who don’t have the necessary equipment.
 Creating a proper seedbed will usually produce better results, but this is a technique that is ordinarily used when customary planting approaches are out of the question.
-A no-till plot may not look as pretty as a well-prepared seedbed, but you can still produce tons of forage for your wildlife.
+A no-till plot may not look as pretty as a well prepared seedbed, yet you can still produce tons of forage for your wildlife.